shopware/shopware/src/Docs/_new/4-how-to/090-plugin-commands.md

 }
 ```

+In this example, it would be located in the directory `<plugin root>/src/Command`.
 After installing, you can now execute your command by running this command: `bin/console plugin-commands:example`

 Make sure to read the full guide about [Symfony commands](https://symfony.com/doc/current/console.html) to understand, how to deal with commands and how they can be configured.